Brittney and her pup, Shawty (“Shorty” with a southern twang), tackle DIY motorcycle maintenance in their own garage together.

 Aggressive Profile: meant to maximize traction at excessive lean angles.
 Great for racing.

-Multi-Surface: meant for riding both on and off the street with a ratio represented in percentages (For example, 70% street, 30% dirt).
+Multi-Surface: meant for riding both on and off the street with a ratio represented in percentages.
+For example, 70% street, 30% dirt.
 Great for exploring the wild outdoors.

-Multi-Compound: meant to combine longevity (commuting or touring) and traction (curvy roads) by making the tire out of rubber that is harder in the center and softer on the edges.
+Multi-Compound: meant to combine longevity (commuting or touring) and traction (curvy roads) by making the tire from rubber that is harder in the center and softer on the edges.
 This means certain parts of the tire heat up faster/slower and have more/less traction and flex.
 Great for riders who commute every day and hit the twisties on their days off.

 The Metzeler 888 Marathon Ultra (left) and Pirelli MT 66 Route (right) are good examples of touring tires that are engineered to last for many miles.